ROCm/tensorcast/README.md

 at times.
 We welcome feedback (and direct contribution) that will help us improve this package.

 ## Status Updates

+### 4/2/25

+- got scale_and_quantize (an everything it uses) working in interpreter mode
+- the test structure is nearly in place, with the key priorities implemented
+- more partial implementations
+- lots of bug fixes, less insanity

 ### 3/18/25